doug-moen/openscad2/rfc/Generators.md

 A generator is defined to be either an expression or a list comprehension.

 The goal of this unification is to provide equivalent syntax for both list literals and object literals.
-For example:
+For example, given:
 ```
 [a(), if (b) c(), for (d=list) f(d), e()]
 {a(); if (b) c(); for (d=list) f(d); e();}
 ```
+then both expressions specify the same sequence of values.

 Here is a grammar for generators within a list literal:
 ```
 generator ::= for (i=sequence_expr) generator